midnightntwrk/midnight-architecture/proposals/0009-forks.md

 #### Option B - Wallet API

-Extend DApp Connector API with capability to list all contract addresses used with particular wallet (by scanning transaction history).
+Extend DApp Connector API with capability to list all contract addresses used with particular wallet (by scanning wallet's transaction history).
 It would enable creation of a DApp, which collects those addresses and inspects readiness for upgrade of:
 - listed contracts - by verifying if contract code/data needed for update is already deployed to the chain
 - wallet - by verifying DApp connector API version
 - used services like indexer, node and proof server - by verifying API versions